secretstartups/handbook/content/handbook/business-technology/enterprise-applications/guides/product-catalog.md

 6. `What type of GitLab instance will this SKU support?
 Please check any applicable boxes below:`
    - Identify which GitLab instance(s) can purchase this SKU.
    - If required, multiple options can be selected
-7. `Do we need to create a separate SKU for each for those services?`
-   - Identify whether a seperate SKU for each supported GitLab instances
-   - This is often a Revenue Accounting requirement if different instances are supported; please consult the Revenue Accounting Team for guidance
-8. `Will we have restrictions on the type of subscriptions (i.e. SaaS, Self-Managed, Premium, Ultimate, etc.) this product offering can be added to?`
+7. `Will we have restrictions on the type of subscriptions (i.e. SaaS, Self-Managed, Premium, Ultimate, etc.) this product offering can be added to?`
    - Identify whether only specific types of customers can purchase this SKU
    - Cross-functional Approval from SalesOps required for any restrictions
    - Please note this will increase time for a SKU to be available for quoting as additional development work outside of configuring the SKU will be required
-9. `Are there restrictions to the minimum or maximum quantity of this SKU?`
+8. `Are there restrictions to the minimum or maximum quantity of this SKU?`
    - Identify whether customers can only purchase this SKU if they meet a minimum or maximum requirement (i.e. number of seats, storage, licenses, etc.)
    - Cross-functional Approval from SalesOps required for any restrictions
    - Please note this will increase time for a SKU to be available for quoting as additional development work outside of configuring the SKU will be required
-10. `Will we allow customers to remove the SKU from their subscription mid-term?`
-    - Identify if customers will be allowed to remove/downgrade the SKU prior to the end of their contracted term
-11. `Will renewals be handled via the webstore (self-service) or only by a sales rep (sales-assisted)?`
+9. `Will renewals be handled via the webstore (self-service) or only by a sales rep (sales-assisted)?`
     - **This only applies to recurring products** as subscriptions renew with recurring SKUs if it is not removed prior to renewal
     - Identify whether customers can renew their subscription without assistance from the sales team or if the customer must go through a sales rep
     - If required, both options can be selected
-12. `Should we allow customers to automatically renew with this SKU?`
+10. `Should we allow customers to automatically renew with this SKU?`
     - **This only applies to recurring products** as subscriptions renew with recurring SKUs if it is not removed prior to renewal
     - Identify whether customers should be allowed to automatically renew their subscription with this SKU
-13. `Will customers sign a SOW (Statement of Work) for this SKU?`
-    - Identify whether a custom must sign a Statement of Work for this SKU
-    - If required, we can include the URL to the service description when configuring the SKU (typical for Professional Service SKUs)
-14. `Will reps need the ability to specify a quantity for this SKU when quoting?`
-    - Identify whether the sales team should be allowed to set a quantity for the SKU when building a sales-assisted quote
-15. `Will this SKU replace any of GitLab's current product offerings?`
+11. `Will this SKU replace any of GitLab's current product offerings?`
     - Identify whether this SKU will be replacing a current SKU being sold to customers
     - If this new SKU replaces a current SKU, please follow open an issue in [this directory](https://gitlab.com/gitlab-com/business-technology/enterprise-apps/financeops/finance-systems/-/issues/new#) to retire the current SKU using the `CM: Retire_SKU` template (see **[How to Retire a SKU](#how-to-retire-a-sku)**